 How to End Kumihimo Braids and Make Clasps!

-Kumihimo cords present unique challenges to finish.
+Kumihimo cords present a unique challenge to finish.

 What to do with all the ends of cords/thread...